politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket3.md

 Strikingly, absolutely nothing is said about electricity _generation_.
-No commitments are made to buy out existing infrastructure and only vague statements are given on ownership of new infrastructure.
+No commitments are made to buy out existing power plants and only vague statements are given on ownership of new infrastructure.
 We are told that Labour supports new projects such as carbon capture and storage, renewables, and nuclear, but not who will own them.
 The accompanying